CoinMonkey/exchangers/readme.md

 # PHP libraries for a popular crypto-exchangers

-This libraries working for a finding best rates and make exchanges via singe polymorfing fabric.
+This libraries working for a finding the best rates and make an exchanges via singe polymorfing fabric.

 The following methods are available for Poloniex, Bittrex (classic exchangers), Shapeshift, Changer, Changelly, Nexchange (instant exchangers).